 Penge Green Gym are a group of local volunteers who run a weekly practical gardening session in Winsford Gardens, a Green Flag Award Winning park in Penge, South East London with the aim of improving both the local environment and the health of volunteers just like you.

+The health benefits of Gardening and Volunteering are now recognised and Penge Green Gym combines both.
 Our sessions are open to all and we hope we have something to offer everyone; and there are at least three good reasons for you to join us:

 1. Help improve your local area